Mexico City GP: Lando Norris eyes first-corner opportunity from third as Max Verstappen admits to race pace uncertainty

 Lando Norris has pinpointed the start of Sunday's Mexico City Grand Prix - which features the longest run of the year to the first corner - as his "best opportunity" to seize the lead of a race in which he realistically needs to make up ground on Max Verstappen to reignite his world title bid.

-But both world title contenders were upstaged by the impressive Carlos Sainz, who took pole position by two tenths of a second to return Ferrari to the front of the grid just six days on from the Italian team's dominant one-two finish in the USA.
+But both world title contenders were upstaged by the impressive Carlos Sainz, who took pole position by two tenths of a second to return Ferrari to the front of the grid just six days on from the Italian team's dominant one-two finish in the US GP.

 The race starts at 8pm, with build-up from 6.30pm, live on Sky Sports F1 and Sky Sports Main Event.